dashih/btc-util/README.md

 dbcache=16384
 ```

+## Contributing a full node
+Port 8333 must be routable for your full node to service incoming connections.
+So that port will need to be let through the firewalls (edge and system), and the IPv4 address will need to be NAT'd.
+As such, static addressing is likely in order.

+The IP addresses do not have to be registered anywhere, however; the BTC network will spread the word.
+So there's no need for external DNS either, unless you want to be able to easily configure an application (like a Lightning wallet) to specifically use this node.

 ## Cold wallet
 An interesting setup supported by Bitcoin Core is to run a pair of wallets, one cold and one hot.
 The cold wallet contains full BTC addresses including the private keys needed to sign sends.
 It is air-gapped, i.e. never exposed to the Internet or any network.
 The hot wallet runs on a Bitcoin Core Full Node but only contains partial BTC addresses (just the public keys).
 It can only receive BTC.